The steps in the fact-checking process

 Step 1: Collect and pitch the information, justifying the choice of the dubious assertion

-Step 2: begin research to verify the claim
+Step 2: Begin research to verify the claim

-Stage 7: publication of the Fact-checking, at the discretion of the Editor-in-Chief if necessary.
+Stage 7: publication of the fact-check, at the discretion of the editor-in-chief if necessary.
 As the Democratic Republic of Congo (DRC) has not yet enacted the law on access to public information, one of the fundamental elements that encourages work in the practice of fact-checking.
 As the editorial guarantor of Balobaki Check’s content, the editor-in-chief is responsible to the authorities and also monitors the legal framework for the media in the DRC.